Orange-OpenSource/woofer/docs/spring-boot.md

 ## Spring Boot Actuator

-[Spring REST Docs](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html) provides a set of tools to monitor and manage your application.
+[Spring Boot Actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html) provides a set of tools to monitor and manage your application.

 Apart from default management endpoints, `woofer-webfront` and `woofer-backend` publish some business metrics to count active